 It’s that time of year, again!
 Time to get outdoors and enjoy the sun!
-But, hold on, there, Pardner!
-This is not your first rodeo, ya’ know!
-There are some things you need to remember, like, don’t rush out and fry yourself!
+But, hold on, there there are some things you need to remember, like, don’t rush out and fry yourself!

 So, let’s make our own very simple Natural skin protection:

 - 1/2 oz. beeswax granules/pastilles (about 1/8 cup; or 2 Tablespoons)

 - 1/4 cup shea butter (2 oz.)